camilerigh/up-labs--coding-the-design/README.md

 In this project i could learn more about position and how css process my comands.
 I face some challenges about positions and i watched many videos to make it work.
 Next step is grid layout!

-#click here to check on my Linkedin the final result
+#click here to check on my Linkedin the final result (www.linkedin.com/in/camile-righetti-8a88281ab/")
-<a href="www.linkedin.com/in/camile-righetti-8a88281ab/"></a>